SOMONAR/bbasic/README.md

 # bbasic
-Bootstrap based theme for OFBiz
+A Bootstrap based theme for Apache OFBiz&trade;